InternLM/xtuner/.github/CONTRIBUTING.md

 ## Contributing to InternLM

-Welcome to the InternLM community, all kinds of contributions are welcomed, including but not limited to
+Welcome to the xTuner community!
+All kinds of contributions are welcomed, including but not limited to

 **Fix bug**